MajorZiploc/sticker_book_moments/README.md

 ### general

+- OSHelper.is_mobile() check doesnt seem to work on mobile browsers on itch.io. currently have a work around where user can select if on mobile in title_scene or options

 - Add color wheel selector for all colors on character

 - diff ui flavors for controller vs keyboard and mouse vs mobile